 The Byzantine Empire bridged the gap between ancient and early modern Europe.
 From its inception as the eastern half of the partitioned Roman Empire in the fourth century AD through to its final disappearance in the fifteenth century, Byzantium played the role of an economic, political, and cultural superpower.
 At “The Byzantine Legacy,” you will find a historical overview, timelines, maps, articles, and bibliographic material – all dedicated to this fascinating civilization.
 The site also features an extensive photographic gallery, which details some of the surviving examples of Byzantine architecture and public art – from Italy through to the empire’s heartland in modern Greece and Turkey.
 See the “Byzantine Cities” tab for an interactive map of the empire at its peak.

 The Classics Page from an enthusiast with a degree in Classics from Cambridge University has over 1000 pages of news, information, games and controversy about the life, literature, art and archaeology of the ancient world of Greece & Rome.
-Major sections include The Romans, Literature, Art, Social History, Philosophy, Archaeology, Education, and the “Greek harry Potter.”
-The Teacher’s page has links to resources and the Entertainment section features quizzes, games, and language resources.
-Last updated in 2008.
+Major sections include The Romans, Literature, Art, Social History, Philosophy, Archaeology, Education, and the The Teacher’s page has links to resources and the Entertainment section features quizzes, games, and language resources.

-Forum Romanum is maintained by David Camden, a Ph.D. candidate in Classics at Harvard University, who has put together an award-winning site on Ancient Rome that includes a virtual tour, a dictionary of Mythology, a Picture Index, and much information on History, Life, Language, and Literature.
+12bet手机版首页Forum Romanum is maintained by David Camden, a Ph.D. candidate in Classics at Harvard University, who has put together an award-winning site on Ancient Rome that includes a virtual tour, a dictionary of Mythology, a Picture Index, and an huge amount of information on Greek history, life, language, and literature.

 The Ancient World Mapping Center at the University of North Carolina at Chapel Hill offers a series of online resources related to the Barrington Atlas and other aspects of ancient geography and cartography.
 Go the Free Maps section for small-scale ancient geography reference maps for classroom and personal use.
 (A blank version of each map is usually available.)
 You can also find updates to the Barrington Atlas; free, downloadable maps for educational use; and articles about new discoveries.